awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/attribution.md

 ## Example

-> Assuming you have four live streaming channels on your website, now you want to understand which channel contribute the most for the total purchase amount.
+> Assuming you have four live-streaming channels on your website, now you want to understand which channel contribute the most for the total purchase amount.

 1. Select the **Attribution Analysis** model.
 2. Choose `purchase` as the conversion event, choose `sumGroup` by `[event]value` as conversion metric